smithy-lang/smithy/docs/source/1.0/spec/core/model.rst

 Aggregate shapes
 ----------------

-Aggregate types define shapes that are composed of other shapes.
-Aggregate shapes reference other shapes using :ref:`members <member>`.
+Aggregate types are shapes that can contain more than one value.

 .. list-table::
     :header-rows: 1